 1. Trim your guest list.

-The first and easiest of our ways to save money on your wedding is to trim your guest list.
+Wondering how to save money on a big wedding?
+That’s easy: trim your guest list.
 The greater the number of guests invited equals more favors, place settings, dinners, invitations, etc. Read: How to Cut Your Wedding Guest List WITHOUT Guilt.

-2. Get married on any day but Saturday.
+2. Get married on any day except Saturday.